Application step 1: inform yourself about the Deutschlandstipendium/Germany Scholarship

 Then submit your application via DStip — be sure to only submit it once!

-Please note: the application server closes automatically on the 21.11.2021 at 11.59pm.
-Don't try to upload your application in the very last minute as it might take longer and will be cut off once the server closes.
+Please note: Don't try to upload your application in the very last minute as it might take longer and will be cut off once the server closes.

 That's it!
 Congratulations!